twistor/drupal_flysystem_s3/README.md

   's3' => [
     'driver' => 's3',
     'config' => [
-      'key'    => '[your key]',
-      'secret' => '[your secret]',
+      'key'    => '[your key]',      // 'key' and 'secret' do not need to be 'secret' => '[your secret]',   // provided if using IAM roles.
       'region' => '[aws-region-id]',
       'bucket' => '[bucket-name]',

       // Optional configuration settings.

-      'options' => [
+      // 'options' => [
-        'ACL' => 'public-read',
+      //   'ACL' => 'public-read',
-        'StorageClass' => 'REDUCED_REDUNDANCY',
+      //   'StorageClass' => 'REDUCED_REDUNDANCY',
-      ],
+      // ],

-      'protocol' => 'https',             // Will be autodetected based on the current request.
+      // 'protocol' => 'https',                   // Autodetected based on the
+                                                  // current request if not
+                                                  // provided.

-      'prefix' => 'an/optional/prefix',  // Directory prefix for all uploaded/viewed files.
+      // 'prefix' => 'an/optional/prefix',        // Directory prefix for all
+                                                  // uploaded/viewed files.

-      'cname' => 'static.example.com',   // A cname that resolves to your bucket.
-Used for URL generation.
+      // 'cname' => 'static.example.com',         // A CNAME that resolves to
+                                                  // your bucket.
+Used for URL
+                                                  // generation.

+      // 'endpoint' => 'https://api.example.com', // An alternative API endpoint
+                                                  // for 3rd party S3 providers.
     ],

     'cache' => TRUE, // Creates a metadata cache to speed up lookups.